“You were the only folk out of five thousand who got through – you’re legit badass.”

 Susannah Clapp's top 10 theatre shows of 2018, The Guardian

-Alongside Close Quarters, Out of Joint are offering a number of education opportunities for schools and young people:
+Alongside the production of Close Quarters, Out of Joint offered a number of education opportunities for schools and young people:

-2-hour workshops run by actors from the company.
-A hands-on opportunity to gain insight into how Out of Joint create shows, designed specifically with the Live Theatre Review section of exams in mind.
+We held 2-hour workshops run by actors from the company and offered a number of free workshops to schools in the Sheffield area.
+The workshops were a hands-on opportunity to gain insight into how Out of Joint create shows, designed specifically with the Live Theatre Review section of exams in mind.

 Close Quarters – Page to Stage Q&A – Wed 31 October

-Join us for a Page to Stage Q&A with the Cast and Director, Kate Wasserberg.
-We are inviting teachers to submit any questions beforehand that their students may want to ask about the rehearsal process, and taking the play from script to performance.
-This post-show talk will be filmed so that you can share it in class and students can view it outside of school at their leisure to help prepare them for their Live Theatre Review exam.
+We held a Page to Stage Q&A with the Close Quarters cast and Director, Kate Wasserberg.
+We invited teachers to submit questions beforehand that their students may have wanted to ask about the rehearsal process, and taking the play from script to performance.
+This post-show talk was filmed to be shared in class and for students to view it outside of school at their leisure to help prepare them for their Live Theatre Review exam.

 Directing Masterclass – 3rd November

-Led by Close Quarters director Kate Wasserberg.
-Based on Close Quarters, look at how to create gallows humour and how to find the balance between tension and relief.
-Participants are advised to see Close Quarters in preparation for this session.
-For ages 16+
+Led by Close Quarters director Kate Wasserberg, this sold out masterclass explored how to create gallows humour and how to find the balance between tension and relief.